Edrzapi/IOSTDD/README.md

 # IOSTDD 📱

 A simple teaching app built with SwiftUI, designed for Test-Driven Development (TDD) practice.
-This project mirrors the Android version and helps iOS developers explore key concepts in unit testing, UI testing, and clean architecture.
+This project helps iOS developers explore key concepts in unit testing, UI testing, and clean architecture.

 ---